rillonline/writing/kearsarge/kearsarge.md

 in.
 My pass will expire in twenty-four hours.
 If I'm not off Hypatia by then, I'm not going anywhere."

 "So what can you do before then?"
 I asked.
-Tends-four hors is not a lot of time.
+Twenty-four hours is not a lot of time.

 "I was thinking about tracking down Charlie Dayton and talking to him,"